wp-plugins/bns-inline-asides/readme.txt

 * Changelog - sets the font to monospace, reminiscent of type written notes
 * Footnote - uses lower-case roman numerals when the items are written using an (HTML) ordered list
 * Nota Bene (NB) - italicizes the text within the aside
+* Black text on a transparent background with a non-repeating hat graphic
+* Correction - Black text on a transparent background with a non-repeating checkbox graphic
+* Update - Black text on a transparent background with a non-repeating circular arrow graphic

 See the frequently asked questions section for how to add your own custom type.